UviDTE-UviSpace/uvispace-documentation/docs/camera.rst

-Uvispace FPSoC Camera
+Localization System
 =====================

 ..  toctree::
     :maxdepth: 3

-    Uvispace FPSoC Camera        <camera>
+    Localization System        <camera>

 Introduction
 ------------
-This documentation page explains the FPSoC-based cameras used in Uvispace to detect the UGV position.
+This documentation page explains the localization system used in UviSpace to locate the UGVs.

-An FPSoC (Field Programmable System-on-Chip) is an electrionic chip containing a Hard Processing System (HPS) and FPGA (Field Programmable Gate Array) connected by high speed data paths.
-They are very powerful because they permit to implement applications combining the advantages of software (ease of development, modification and porting) with the hardware ones (paralellism, high performance, low power consumption).
-In the HPS processor most of the algorithm calculations can be implemented by software and only the  most time consuming parts of the computation are moved to hardware and implemented in the FPGA.
+The system is composed by four localization nodes, each of which contains an FPSoC board and a CMOS camera.
+The FPSoC (Field Programmable System-on-Chip) is an electrionic chip containing a Hard Processing System (HPS) and FPGA (Field Programmable Gate Array) in the same chip.
+They are very powerful because they permit to implement applications in a hardware/software coprocessing schem, where software in the processor and hardware in the FPGA run in at the same time and interact when needed.
+These devices permit to combine the advantages of software (ease of development, modification and porting) with the hardware ones (paralellism, high performance, low power consumption) in  a very efficient way.
+In UviSpace most of the image processing is implemented in the FPGA to achive a high frame rate (higher than the one obtained in a CPU system) and the rest is implemented in the HOS

-In the case of Uvispace a camera is directly connected to the FPGA.
+In the case of Uvispace a camera is directly connected to the FPGA in the FPSoC.
 The FPGA captures the image and does a preprocessing on it: the image is binarized leaving only red objects of the scene as white and the rest black.
 The UGVs carry a red geometric figure on the roof of the car so this is how its position is detected.
 The FPGA also calculates generates